-Second law of thermodynamics definition
+Examples of the second law of thermodynamics

 It does work W and expels heat Q 2 to low temperature reservoir at temperature T 2.
 As the working substance goes through a cyclic process, in which the substance eventually returns to its initial state, the change in internal energy is zero.
-Hence from the first law of thermodynamics, net work done should be equal to the net heat absorbed.
+Hence from the first law of thermodynamics, the network done should be equal to the net heat absorbed.

 W=Q 1_Q 2

-In practice, the petrol engine of a motor car extracts heat from the burning fuel and converts a fraction of this energy to mechanical energy or work and expels the rest to atmosphere.
+In practice, the petrol engine of a motor car extracts heat from the burning fuel and converts a fraction of this energy to mechanical energy or work and expels the rest to the atmosphere.
 It has been observed that petrol engines convert roughly 25% and diesel engines 35 to 40% available heat energy into work.

 According to Lord Kelvin’s statement based on the working of a heat engine.